apache/gravitino/docs/trino-connector/installation.md

 You can see the `gravitino` catalog in the result.
 This signifies the successful installation of the Gravitino connector.

 Assuming you have created a catalog named `test.jdbc-mysql` in the Gravitino server.
+If you don't have it, please refer to the [Gravitino Catalog](getting-started)

 Then you can use the Trino CLI to connect to the Trino container and run a query.